The problem of Pi_2-cut-introduction: Introduction

-The paper is organized as follows: in Section~\ref{sec.prooftinfra} we describe the proof-theoretic infrastructure and repeat the most important results from~\cite{hetzlS2014aa}.
-Then we extend the former terminology to $\Pi_2$-cut introduction (in particular we adapt the concepts of extended Herbrand sequents and schematic extended Herbrand sequents).
+The paper is organized as follows: in Section~\ref{sec.prooftinfra} we describe the proof-theoretic infrastructure and recall the most important results from~\cite{hetzlS2014aa}.
+In a next step we extend the terminology of the $\Pi_1$ case to $\Pi_2$-cut introduction.
+In particular we adapt the concepts of extended Herbrand sequents and schematic extended Herbrand sequents accordingly.
 In Section~\ref{sec.grammars} we define schematic $\Pi_2$-grammars, a simplified version of the grammars defined in~\cite{afshariB2015aa}.
 A characterization of the solvability of the schematic extended Herbrand sequent, which is the key step in our method of cut-introduction, is given in Section~\ref{sec.cutintro}.
-This characterization admits an algorithmic generation of $\Pi_2$-cuts (in case that a $\Pi_2$-cut can be introduced at all).
-We also show that there are schematic $\Pi_2$-grammars which do not yield $\Pi_2$-cuts at all, in contrast to the $\Pi_1$ case where every $\Pi_1$-grammar leads to a solution.
+This characterization admits an algorithmic generation of $\Pi_2$-cuts (in case that a $\Pi_2$-cut corresponding to the given grammar can be introduced at all).
+We also show that there are schematic $\Pi_2$-grammars which do not yield $\Pi_2$-cuts at all, in contrast to the $\Pi_1$ case where {\em every} $\Pi_1$-grammar leads to a solution.
 Given a so called \emph{starting set} of atoms, the solvability of the $\Pi_2$-cut-introduction problem is shown to be decidable.
-However, the decidability of the general problem is yet unknown.
-The characterization of solvability described above yields a rather inefficient algorithm for cut-introduction.
-In Section~\ref{sec.Gunify} we define a method of constructing $\Pi_2$-cut formulas which is based on a unification procedure ($G^*$-unifiability); this method is more efficient and works in case so called \emph{balanced solutions} of the problem exist.
-Finally, in section~\ref{sec:app example} we construct an infinite sequence of proofs for which the method of $G^*$-unifiability can achieve an exponential proof compression by the introduction of $\Pi_2$-cuts.
+However, the decidability of the general problem remains an open problem.
+The characterization of solvability described in Section~\ref{sec.cutintro} yields a rather inefficient algorithm for cut-introduction.
+In Section~\ref{sec.Gunify} we define a method of constructing $\Pi_2$-cut formulas via a unification procedure based on a grammar $\Gcal$ (we call it $\Gcal^*$ unification); this method is more efficient and works whenever so called \emph{balanced solutions} of the problem exist.
+The methods defined so far work for the introduction of cut-formulas of the form $\forall x \exists y.A(x,y)$ ($A$ quantifier-free), $x$ and $y$ being (single) variables.
+In Section~\ref{sec.tuples} we generalize the methods to the construction of general $\Pi_2$-cuts defined by quantifier blocks.
+In Section~\ref{sec:app example} we construct an infinite sequence of proofs for which the method of $\Gcal^*$-unifiability can achieve an exponential proof compression by the introduction of $\Pi_2$-cuts.
+Finally we present some experiments with an implementation of the method in Section~\ref{sec.experiments}.